Purple group — THINGS YOU DON'T EAT THAT END IN FOODS

 Seems like it belongs to: LITTLE BITE

-Seems like it belongs to: CONSTRUCTION EQUIPMENT
+Seems like it belongs to: THINGS YOU DON'T EAT THAT END IN FOODS

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: LITTLE BITE → Actually: None
+Seems like: LITTLE BITE → Actually: THINGS YOU DON'T EAT THAT END IN FOODS